SKawsar/Python-Fundamentals/README.md

 Lecture 04: Python data structure
 - Python Data Structure: List, tuple, dictionary, set

-Lecture 05: Conditional logic, loop and writing functions in Python
+Lecture 05: Conditional logic, loop, and writing functions in Python
 - How to write if-else, while and for loop in Python
 - Writing functions in Python
 - LeetCode problems